 Your Tolerance Has Increased

-You may wonder why you used to feel the effects of edibles, and now they don't work for you.
+You may wonder why you used to feel the effects of edibles, but now they don’t work for you.

 This is because physiological changes associated with continuous use can change how you experience the high.